TheQueenOfSwords/HomuraMod/README.txt

-This is stil in development.
-Not working at the moment.

-This is stil in development.
+This is still in development.
 Not working at the moment.

 Splash art used with permission from SpukyCat: https://www.deviantart.com/spukycat